-Detailed instructions for using the CISI policy and important contact information can be found in this handout.
+Detailed instructions for using the CISI policy and important contact information can be found in this <a href="https://example.com/hardeness-action-com/har

 For Non-Emergency Treatment-

 Unless CISI has a pre-arranged direct billing agreement with a clinic in your host city, you may be required to pay for visits out-of-pocket.
 In these situations, you will need to submit a claim to the insurance company for reimbursement.
 Keep all receipts to properly submit your claim.